Canon M vs Panasonic G3

-Both the Canon M and the G3 have been discontinued, but can regularly be found used on eBay.
+Both the Canon M and the G3 have been discontinued, but can regularly be found used on ebay.
 The G3 was replaced by the Panasonic G5, while the Canon M was followed by the Canon EOS M3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon M Manual (free pdf) or the online Panasonic G3 Manual.
+Further information on the features and operation of the Canon M and G3 can be found, respectively, in the Canon M Manual (free pdf) or the online Panasonic G3 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon M and the Panasonic G3?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS M: